National Tax Day is approaching! Don't forget to claim a 30% Solar Tax Credit for your solar system. Read about Solar Tax Credit.

 If you want your panels to live a long and happy life, you need to take proper care of them.
 Who will be responsible for it depends on which option you choose.

-If you lease your panels, you don’t have to bother at all – your panels will be serviced by the company.
+If you lease your panels, you don’t have to bother at all – your panels will be serviced by the solar company.
 All you have to do is call them.
-They can even monitor your system’s performance themselves and contact you if something goes wrong.
+They can even monitor your panel system’s performance themselves and contact you if something goes wrong.
 Make sure the terms of maintenance are well-defined in your lease contract.

 Asking Reddit